joomla/Manual/docs/general-concept/routing.md

 ## Search engine friendly (SEF)

-Human-readyble or clean URLs are URLs that make sense to both humans and search engines because they explain the path to the particular page they point to.
+Human-readable or clean URLs are URLs that make sense to both humans and search engines because they explain the path to the particular page they point to.

 :::caution TODO